 The legislation still requires the president's signature to become law.

 “While this short-term delay helps ensure that physicians can continue to care for seniors for the next month, congressional action early in December to stop the cut for one year will inject stability into the Medicare program and ensure that Medicare delivers on its promise of health coverage for America's seniors,” Cecil Wilson, a physician who serves as president of the American Medical Association, said in a statement.
-“It is crucial that Congress act well before the January 1 deadline so there are no disruptions in care for seniors.”
+“It is crucial that Congress act well before the January 1 deadline so there are no disruptions in care for seniors,” adding later that the oldest members of the baby boom generation will turn 65 in the new year and will rely on the Medicare program.

 Send us a letter